zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

   the variable `difference` for subtracting, `product` for multiplying, and `quotient` for dividing the `first_number` and `second_number` variables.

-**Hint:** If you're stuck on a particular variable, try writing the variable in `calculator.rb` and assigning it a value you _know_ is incorrect.
-Tests may produce different bits of useful information based on what you've written.
+> **Hint:** If you're stuck on a particular variable, try writing the variable
+> in `calculator.rb` and assigning it a value you _know_ is incorrect.
+Tests may
+> produce different bits of useful information based on what you've written.

 Once you have all tests passing, run `learn submit` to submit your solution.

+> **Note:** Many labs in this course will show all the tests, both passing and
+> failing by default.
+You can use `--fail-fast` to change this behavior on any
+> lab.
+Just type `learn --fail-fast` when running the tests.

 ## Conclusion